-Making the Puff Puff
+Making the African Puff Puff

 - This recipe needs yeast.
-Just be sure that the yeast you use is fast action yeast which is the kind that people use to make bread.
+Just be sure that the yeast you use is fast action yeast, which is the kind that people use to make bread.

 - Make sure you use lukewarm water to activate the yeast, not hot water which will kill it.

+Some tips on how to fry puff puff.
 Make sure the oil is hot enough before you fry these.
 If you add the batter to the hot oil and it just sinks to the bottom then it is not ready.
 If however, the batter rises to the top very quickly then you are good to go.

-Dropping the batter in a way that results in the perfectly round ball shape that Puff Puff are known for is an art in itself.
+Dropping the batter in a way that results in the perfectly round ball shape that Puff Puff are known for, is an art in itself.
 To be honest I just drop them how I can and eat them how they turn out.
 It is all about the taste for me.
 There are various methods, including videos on how to do this.

 One method is to scoop it with your hand (I grew up watching my grandmother do this) and pushing the dough off with your finger.
 Another is to put them in a bag, make a hole in the corner and squeeze out the amount you need.
 I tend to vary between the hand drop method and the scoop some batter up using metal spoon then using my hand or another spoon to push the batter of the first one.

-Variations to the Puff Puff Recipe
+Puff Puff Recipe Variations

 African flavours – is the spot on my blog where I share traditional Sierra Leonean recipes, African recipes and African fusion recipes.